rmccranie/parentNChild/README.md

 parentNChild

+NOTE: I diverged from the problem statement as given in 2 ways:
+  - I used C++ versus C.
+  - I used C++-style file handling versus C-style.

 This application implements the coding exercise described in the PDF file associated with this repository.
 The general idea is a parent P creates children C1, C2….C10 each with file handles F1,F2….F10.